wh-alice/mig_visualstudio/vs/test/how-to--deploy-files-for-tests.md

 ---
-title: "How to: Deploy Files for Tests | testtitle" ms.custom: "" ms.date: "10/03/2016"
+title: "How to: Deploy Files for Tests" ms.custom: "" ms.date: "10/03/2016"
 ms.prod: "visual-studio-tfs-dev14"